Are you busy?

 Meditation is hard.

 Ok.
 So, it’s not so hard.
-All you’re doing is watching your breath or whatever.
+All you’re doing is watching your breath.
 But, it can be difficult to stop what you’re doing and think, right, I’m going to do my chants now.

 When I got M.E./Chronic Fatigue Syndrome, everything changed.

 Instead of hanging out with friends, I hung out with my parents’ cat.
 Instead of going to beer-drinking parties, I went to colon-cleansing parties.
-(Strictly speaking, it was less a “party” and more just a trip to the clinic.)
+(It was less a “party” and more just a trip to the clinic.)

-Instead of looking deep into the eyes of my boyfriend (who eventually broke up with me because I never left the house, fair call), I had an iridologist look deep into the eyes of me.
+Instead of looking deep into the eyes of my boyfriend (who eventually broke up with me because I never left the house), I had an iridologist look deep into the eyes of me.

 I filled my days reading and watching television.
-I knew the public radio schedule like I knew the pattern on my duvet.
+I knew the public radio schedule like the pattern on my duvet.